Skip to content

 Cold Pressed Juice

 Cold pressed juice is made by slowly grinding, squeezing and pressing fruit.
 There is minimal heat involved when juicing and the process squeezes out every last drop, leaving a more nutritious and flavoursome juice in comparison to your regular stuff on the shelf.
-In fact, some cold-pressed juicers claim to extract up to 35% more juice in comparison to regular juice.

-Juice outcome:
+Juice Outcome:

 • better taste (if stored properly, it still tastes fresh 2-weeks later!)